Ria424/developers-animatesdk-docs/SpriteSheetExporter_object/SpriteSheetExporter3.md

 #### Description

-Property; A boolean value indicating whether the symbol frames can be rotated when packed into the sprite sheet.
+Property; `boolean`; A boolean value indicating whether the symbol frames can be rotated when packed into the sprite sheet.

 #### Example